pattan9955/tp/docs/UserGuide.md

 **Additional Information:**<br />
 - An index number is required for the Command.
 Refer to the indexes displayed for each [Card](#33-cards) in the [Side Bar](#32-side-bar).
+- By default, Fridgy will use ingredients that are closest to expiry first when cooking a recipe.

 -----
 # 5. Command Summary